sebastiangeiger/omafon/README.md

 Extension of example 1, but now B displays A's video and additionally B's video.
 Ideally B's video overlays A's video.

-## Roadmap
-### 1. Sign up a user and store his credentials in a database
-This entails project creation and 2 feature tests for positive / negative sign in.
-Don't need a screen for the sign up right now.
-Sign in testing however is done through websockets.
-On successful sign in an authtoken is issued.
-With the help of an auth token you can access a "secret"

-### 2. Sign in lets user appear on contact list
-Send all signed in users a message that someone logged on Don't send that message to the user that just logged on Send the newly signed in user a message with the statuses of all other users

-### 3. Closing the websocket connection signs you out

-### 4. Users can only see each other when they have a friendship

-### 5. Persist state to DB